ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 periodic crystals.
 Many of the principles will be the same, but as you will see there are a few things that need to be done differently.

-As before, all the inpus and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab04` and you should make a copy of the folder to your home directory.
+As before, all the inputs and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab04` and you should copy the folder to your home directory.

 <!-- <div markdown="span" style="margin: 0 auto; text-align: center"> -->